-The Company leases its office and research space in Gaithersburg, Maryland under a five-year operating lease that is subject to escalation clauses.
-The current lease expires in October 2015.
-In connection with its lease arrangement, the Company received rent abatement as a lease incentive.
+The Company leases office and research space in Gaithersburg, Maryland under a five-year operating lease that is subject to escalation clauses.
+The lease expires in October 2015.
+In connection with this lease arrangement, the Company received rent abatement as a lease incentive.
 The rent abatement has been recognized as deferred rent that is being adjusted on a straight-line basis over the term of the lease.
-Deferred rent was \$67,965 and \$97,012 at March 31, 2015 and December 31, 2014, respectively.
-Total rent expense was \$96,399 and 96,319 for the three months ended March 31, 2015 and 2014, respectively.
-The Company will continue to incur rent expenses for its current headquarters through October 2015.
+Deferred rent related to this lease was \$38,327 and \$97,012 at June 30, 2015 and December 31, 2014, respectively.
+The Company will continue to incur rent expenses under this lease through October 2015.

-On July 23, 2014, the Company and BMR-Medical Center Drive LLC (the Landlord) entered into a lease agreement for the Company's future corporate headquarters in Rockville, Maryland (the Lease).
+The Company also entered into a lease agreement for the Company's new corporate headquarters in Rockville, Maryland (the Lease).
 Under the Lease, which will have an 8-year term commencing on November 1, 2015, the Company will lease 33,843 square feet of office and laboratory space and will pay \$607,500 in annual base rent over the term of the Lease, subject to annual escalation clauses.
 The Company will also have the right to sublease or assign all or a portion of the premises, subject to the conditions set forth in the Lease.
 The Lease may be terminated early by either the Landlord or the Company in certain circumstances.
+The Company moved into the new headquarters in June 2015.
+In connection with this lease arrangement, the Company received rent abatement as a lease incentive.
+The rent abatement and escalations are recognized as deferred rent that is being adjusted on a straight-line basis over the term of the Lease.
+Deferred rent related to the Lease was \$28,155 at June 30, 2015.